sharetribe/flex-docs/src/docs/background/off-session-payments/index.md

 always important to allow for a fall-back payment path in your transaction process.
-Since only one transition from a state can be triggered automatically, this fall-back payment path must be defined to trigger upon a user action.
+Since only one transition from a state can be triggered automatically, this fall-back payment path must be defined to trigger upon a user action, as in the example.

 You can build upon this example and extend it to make the payment process more robust.
 For instance, in case the customer fails to pay for